sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 <img src="https://user-images.githubusercontent.com/100507370/156117513-97ba9863-22f1-4977-8cc1-5de2e39445f2.PNG">
 </p>
 <p align="center">
 Fig 6.
-Mixer simulation input and output waveforms
+Bi-directional Level Shifter "VDDL2VDDH" Simulation Input And Output Waveforms
 </p>

-The simulation of mixer was performed using specifications as presented in [1].
-Fig 6. shows the mixer output waveform obtained by applying f_RF = 50MHz and f_LO = 450MHz.
-The resulting output signal has a frequency IF_1 = 400MHz and IF_2  = 500MHz.
-Note that the mixer provides almost unity gain or a conversion gain of 0.131dB precisely.
+The bi-directional level shifter circuit simulation performed and the fig 6. shows the input & output of "VDDL2VDDH" waveform obtained after proper sizing of the devices accoding to the available models in CMOS 28nm PDK.

 #### Operation: 2  IN to OUT, VDDH to VDDL (EN = 1).
 - The port IN is associated with voltage level VDDH while port OUT is with VDDL.